al6x/nim/mono/readme.md

 Some edge cases may not be tested.

-JSON uses non standard library, because std/json has too many issues.
-If you have problems with JSON try importing `base/json`.
+Some surprises with JSON, I use non standard json library, because std/json has too many issues.

 # Development and contribuging